restocat/oauth2orize/README.md

 }));
 ```

-OAuth2orize also bundles support for password and client credential grants.
+Restocat OAuth2 also bundles support for password and client credential grants.
 Additionally, bundled refresh token support allows expired access tokens to be
 renewed.